Oniel Cousins

-Oniel Theodore Cousins (born June 29, 1984) is a former American football guard and tackle.
-He was drafted by the Baltimore Ravens in the third round of the 2008 NFL Draft.
+Oniel Theodore Cousins (born June 29, 1984) is a Jamaican-born former professional American football guard.
+He was selected by the Baltimore Ravens in the third round of the 2008 NFL draft.
 He played college football at Texas–El Paso.
-He has also played for the Cleveland Browns and Tampa Bay Buccaneers.
+He also played for the Cleveland Browns and Tampa Bay Buccaneers.

 Professional career

 Baltimore Ravens

-Cousins was selected by the Baltimore Ravens as a guard in the third round of the 2008 NFL Draft.
+Cousins was selected by the Baltimore Ravens as a guard in the third round of the 2008 NFL draft.
 During his time in Baltimore, Cousins was a backup at the position, seeing some starting time due to injuries.

 On August 27, 2011, he was waived by the Ravens.

 Cleveland Browns

 He was claimed off waivers by the Cleveland Browns on August 29, 2011.
 He had one start in 2011, 0 in 2012, but was the starting right guard on opening day in 2013.
 He has started 4 games in the current season.